ruafozy/absgit/doc/absgit.md

 Also,
-any argument which contains a slash and denotes a path inside the repository is turned into an absolute path before being passed to Git.
+any argument which contains a slash and denotes a path inside the repository is turned into a canonicalised absolute pathname before being passed to Git.
 This enables relative paths and symlinks to work.

 ## Options